Each individual seen through their interconnected parts.

 About Mary

-influenced my approach to therapy, allowing me to connect
+deeply influenced my approach to therapy, allowing me to

-with and support individuals and couples in meaningful ways.
+connect with and support individuals and couples in

 Tennessee.
 During this licensure period, I am under the